utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 NOTE: It is outside the scope of this document to explain how IPSec works in Windows Firewall.
 Go Google stuff.

 ## What this guide will provide
-We will be doing three things here:
-1. Configuring basic Domain Isolation rules for Domain Controllers
+This guide will help achieve the following:
+1. On Domain Controllers, configure a Windows Firewall baseline policy (adapted from the CIS baseline for Server 2016)
+2. On Domain Controllers, configure Domain Isolation policies
+3. On all servers, configure a Windows Firewall baseline policy (adapted from the CIS baseline for Server 2016)
+4. On all servers, configure Domain Isolation policies
+5. On all workstations, configure a Windows Firewall baseline policy (adapted from the CIS baseline for Windows 10 1709)
+6. On all workstations, configure Domain Isolation policies
-2. Enforce inbound authentication to PAWs from Tier 0 servers (including Domain Controllers)
+7. On all PAWs, enforce inbound authentication from Tier 0 servers (including Domain Controllers)
-3. Configuring the firewall profile's logging settings and enforcing the use of Windows Firewall (among other settings)

-Of course, there will be more things you will want to do in a production environment, but I am afraid if I share all the steps I take in my environment, it will not work in yours.
+Of course, there will be more things you will want to do in your production environment, but I am afraid if I share all the steps I take in my environment, it will not work in yours.
 Instead, we will just build the above items, then I will refer you to several online resources.

 # Word of Warning